|BASIC CHARACTER DYNAMICS

 How to construct a character:

-You can either use fiction as a guide, an illustration or simply put together a character for a
+You can either use fiction as a guide, or use an illustration or simply put together a character for a

-Supernatural Abilities Arsenal.
-A short explanation of each power is included with our listings.
+“supernatural” or not.
+A short explanation of each ability/power is included with our listings.
+When you find

 output, depending on the level of the basestat they are linked to.
 The game assumes that all